 With the passage to his “mine” completely caved in, Doc Noss found himself in a serious quandary.
-His financial situation declined and he struggled to find buyers for any of his stashed gold bars.
+His financial situation declined, and he struggled to find buyers for any of his stashed gold bars.
 The strain proved too much for his marriage and he left Ova, their divorce being finalized in 1945.
-In 1947 he married Violet Boles, which would significantly complicate the future of the claim.
+In 1947, he married Violet Boles, which would significantly complicate the future of the claim.

-Ova, not to be deprived, kept her claims to the treasure and filed claims with the New Mexico court, effectively suspending the operations at Victorio Peak.
+Ova, not to be deprived, kept her claims to the treasure and filed claims with the New Mexico Judiciary, effectively suspending the operations at Victorio Peak.
 These events came to a head in 1948 when a Texas oil man named Charles Ryan entered the picture.
 Ryan had agreed to fund a $25,000 operation to clear the shaft in exchange for a stash of gold bars.
-Around the time of the exchange, one of Ova’s injunctions came into play, blocking Doc’s ability to perform any work on the site.
+Around the time of the exchange, one of Ova’s injunctions came into play, blocking Doc’s ability to perform any work at the site.
 Perhaps believing Ryan to be in league with his ex-wife, Doc hurriedly relocated the stash of bars meant for Ryan.
-The following day the men met and argued over the failed transaction.
+The following day, the men met and argued over the failed transaction.

 Take what you will from the death of Doc Noss, the legend of his buried gold bars remains to this day.
 There is one account of a man said to have assisted Doc Noss in moving the gold bars intended for Ryan, but if he went back for them, he took the secret to his grave.
 Enough eyewitness accounts exist of the gold bars to at least lend a significant amount of credibility to the whole story.

-In 1955 the Army unexpectedly expanded the White Sands Missile Range to encompass Victorio Peak and the surrounding areas.
+In 1955, the Army unexpectedly expanded the White Sands Missile Range to encompass Victorio Peak and the surrounding areas.
 Further confounding Ova’s efforts, all records of mining claims filed by either her or Doc mysteriously disappeared.
 This is about the time I would encourage you to put on your tinfoil hat, because things just get weirder from here.